richlander/distroessed2/spec.md

 Requirements:
 - The B and C values defined above should be named "PercentileThreshold" and "ToleranceMultiplier", respectively
-- "PercentileThreshold" (50) and "ToleranceMultiplier" (20) should be configurable as a Table class property with the stated defaults.
-50 and 20 work quite well but there may be cases where other values work better.
+- "PercentileThreshold" (0.5) and "ToleranceMultiplier" (2.0) should be configurable as a Table class property with the stated defaults.
+These values work quite well but there may be cases where other values work better.

 The current API has several issues:
 - Requires IWriter parameter (tight coupling)